Antivirus software: History

-1949–1980 period (pre-antivirus days)
+1971–1980 period (pre-antivirus days)

-Although the roots of the computer virus date back as early as 1949, when the Hungarian scientist John von Neumann published the "Theory of self-reproducing automata", the first known computer virus appeared in 1971 and was dubbed the "Creeper virus".
+The first known computer virus appeared in 1971 and was dubbed the "Creeper virus".
 This computer virus infected Digital Equipment Corporation's (DEC) PDP-10 mainframe computers running the TENEX operating system.

 The Creeper virus was eventually deleted by a program created by Ray Tomlinson and known as "The Reaper".
 Some people consider "The Reaper" the first antivirus software ever written – it may be the case, but it is important to note that the Reaper was actually a virus itself specifically designed to remove the Creeper virus.

 The Creeper virus was followed by several other viruses.
 The first known that appeared "in the wild" was "Elk Cloner", in 1981, which infected Apple II computers.

 In 1983, the term "computer virus" was coined by Fred Cohen in one of the first ever published academic papers on computer viruses.
 Cohen used the term "computer virus" to describe programs that: "affect other computer programs by modifying them in such a way as to include a (possibly evolved) copy of itself." (note that a more recent definition of computer virus has been given by the Hungarian security researcher Péter Szőr: "a code that recursively replicates a possibly evolved copy of itself").

 The first IBM PC compatible "in the wild" computer virus, and one of the first real widespread infections, was "Brain" in 1986.
 From then, the number of viruses has grown exponentially.
 Most of the computer viruses written in the early and mid-1980s were limited to self-reproduction and had no specific damage routine built into the code.
 That changed when more and more programmers became acquainted with computer virus programming and created viruses that manipulated or even destroyed data on infected computers.

 Before internet connectivity was widespread, computer viruses were typically spread by infected floppy disks.
 Antivirus software came into use, but was updated relatively infrequently.
 During this time, virus checkers essentially had to check executable files and the boot sectors of floppy disks and hard disks.
 However, as internet usage became common, viruses began to spread online.